zhaofeng-shu33/reading-notes/2021/children_history_England.md

 # A Child's History of England
+This books focus mainly on the political history of England, which provides a general background for each period of England up to the glorious revolution in 1688.

 ## Chapter 8
 It is mentioned in the book that after dying of the Norman Conqueror, his servants contested for personal profit instead of looking after his body.